Back up the truck. Turn off the lights. Get ready for next year.

 Doesn’t seem to matter much, does it?

-Each year that Johnson has won the title, there’s been a pivotal race, a turning point that led to the 48 being better over the final races.
-In my opinion, the Hollywood Casino 400 will be that race for 2011.
+Each year that Johnson has won the title, there’s been a pivotal race, a turning point that led to the No. 48 being better over the final races.
+The Hollywood Casino 400 will be that race for 2011.

 He not only beat the rest of the field, he beat them down.
 It was like the real Jimmie Johnson-Chad Knaus juggernaut had been kept under wraps for the first 30 races, only to be unleashed at Kansas when the need was greatest.